carpentries/learner-certificates/README.md

 This repo has templates for Carpentries workshop Instructors to issue certificates to their learners for completing a Data, Library, or Software Carpentry workshop.
 This certificates can be issued directly by Carpentries workshop Instructors to their learners.

-Certificates issued direclty by the Carpentries include thos for Instructors, Maintainers, Trainers, and more.
+Certificates issued direclty by the Carpentries include those for Instructors, Maintainers, Trainers, and more.
 For information about these certifcates, please contact team@carpentries.org.

 ## Building Certificates